Michigan Lighthouses: Local’s 2026 Guide to 36 Best (+Map)

 Copper Harbor Lighthouse

 As the name suggests, the Copper Harbor Lighthouse is located on Copper Harbor on the Keweenaw Peninsula.
-The Copper Harbor Lighthouse was built in the year 1848 with the intention of aiding the transportation of copper ore mined in the Upper Peninsula.
-Today the Copper Harbor Lighthouse is closed to the public and out of commission.
+The Copper Harbor Lighthouse was built in 1848 with the intention of aiding the transportation of copper ore mined in the Upper Peninsula.
+Today the Copper Harbor Lighthouse is no longer in active service, but the surrounding state historic park is open to visitors, and the lighthouse can be visited by boat tour from the Copper Harbor marina in season.

 Rock of Ages Lighthouse

-One of the tallest and most powerful beacons of light on the Great Lakes, the Rock of Ages Lighthouse is located five miles off the northwest tip of Isle Royale in Lake Superior.
-Located on a rocky outcrop near Isle Royale National Park to warn ships of the dangerous Rock of Ages reef, and the Rock Light is one of the most unique lighthouses on the Great Lakes.
+One of the tallest and most powerful beacons on the Great Lakes, the Rock of Ages Lighthouse is located five miles off the northwest tip of Isle Royale in Lake Superior.
+Located on a rocky outcrop near Isle Royale National Park to warn ships of the dangerous Rock of Ages reef, the Rock of Ages is one of the most unique lighthouses on the Great Lakes and one of the most challenging to reach — accessible only via boat tour from Windigo on Isle Royale.

 Eagle Harbor Lighthouse

-At the western entrance to Eagle Harbor, the Eagle Harbor Lighthouse continues to operate, helping to guide ships around the Keweenaw Waterway.
-Today the lighthouse is now part of the Keweenaw County Historical Society’s Light Station Museum Complex and is open for the public to visit.
+At the western entrance to Eagle Harbor on the Keweenaw Peninsula, the Eagle Harbor Lighthouse continues to operate, helping to guide ships around the Keweenaw Waterway.
+Today the lighthouse is part of the Keweenaw County Historical Society’s Light Station Museum Complex and is open for the public to visit Memorial Day through October.
+The complex includes maritime exhibits, the original keeper’s quarters, and grounds with sweeping Lake Superior views.

 Ontonagon Lighthouse